deshiJo/CSCG2020/misc/README.md

 ![](writeupfiles/fakeFlag.png)

-The image contains a flags: **CSCG{fOr3n51c\_1ntrO\_cOpy\_4nd\_p45t3\_buff3r\_1n\_xp}** Unfortunatelly I've could not submit the Flag and the organizers later published that this is a flag which was intended for an older version of this challenge.
+The image contains a flags: **CSCG{fOr3n51c\_1ntrO\_cOpy\_4nd\_p45t3\_buff3r\_1n\_xp}** Unfortunatelly the Flag was wrong and the organizers later published that this is a flag which was intended for an older version of this challenge.

 **Second Flag:**